Promoting civil security and resolving conflicts

-The new government under President Alejandro Giammattei has set violence prevention and conflict transformation as priorities.
-However, the institutions are inefficient and poorly coordinated.
-Moreover, state and civil society stakeholders (associations, initiatives) only grudgingly engage in dialogue.
+Although the government under President Alejandro Giammattei has set violence prevention and conflict transformation as priorities, the institutions are inefficient and poorly coordinated.
+Moreover, state and civil society stakeholders such as associations and initiatives are reluctant to engage in dialogue.
 There is limited willingness for reform and scant financial means that would enable significant progress towards a more peaceful society.

 The state, civil society and the private sector implement coordinated strategies for greater citizen security.

-- Improving the transparency of information provided by local governments on finances and investment projects: Information is disseminated in a target-group-specific manner and ranges from digital methods to formats for illiterate people and in indigenous languages.
-The population uses the information appropriately for social control.
+The project improves the transparency of local governments in relation to finances and investment projects.
+Information is disseminated adapted to specific target groups, ranging from digital methods to formats for illiterate people and in indigenous languages.
+The public uses the information appropriately for social control.

 In the final phase from 2019 to 2022, the project aims to consolidate and disseminate the numerous approaches that have been developed and tested.